jimtou/cli-app/README.md

 1. [Node.js](https://nodejs.org) installed on your matching.
 1. A functioning [BCC node](https://github.com/bcashclassic/bcashclassic) to connect to.
 The BCC node can be on the same computer as the CLI, but the CLI can work with remote nodes as well if they are configured using `--remote`.

-To install:
+To install in the source directory:
-`npm install -g bcc-cli-app`
+`npm install

 ## Usage